BaconDAO/farm-contracts/README.md

 4. Set NFT contract as TRASNFER_ROLE in Farm contract
 5. Call SetNFTDetails in farm contract
 6. Set Farm contract as MINTER_ROLE and BURNER_ROLE in NFT contract
-7. Call SetFarms in NFT contract
-8. Call setRewardDistribution in Farm contract as deployer, so deployer can send reward tokens to top up farm.
+7. Call setRewardDistribution in Farm contract as deployer, so deployer can send reward tokens to top up farm.